 Understanding Drink Classifications

-When you hear about bartenders who have memorized over a thousand different cocktail recipes, it sounds impressive.
-And it probably makes you wonder how the hell they’ve managed to memorize so many.
+When you hear about bartenders who have memorized over a thousand different cocktail recipes, it sure sounds impressive.
+It probably even makes you wonder how the hell they’ve managed to memorize so many.

 So I’m going to let you in on a little secret.
 A lot of these recipes are THE SAME!

 Well, at the very least, they’re VERY similar.
-There’s such a thing known as drink classifications/families because a lot of cocktails have similar recipes even though they’re called something completely different.
+You see, bartenders break drinks up into what are called ‘classifications’ or ‘families’.
+This is because a lot of cocktails have similar recipes even though they’re called something completely different.

-This makes sense because when you need to learn hundreds of different recipes, you HAVE to break it down.
-And that’s where drink classifications can really help.
+This makes sense because when you need to learn hundreds of different recipes, you HAVE to break them down into something more manageable.
+This is where drink classifications can really help.

 For example, when you know that the Cosmo, Sidecar, and Margarita are apart of the same drink classification because they’re the same except for the base spirit (the Cosmo also calls for the addition of cranberry juice to add color), you essentially get to memorize 3 recipes in one.

-To help get you started, see below for some of the more important ones.
+To help get you started, see below for some of the more important drink classifications.

 Important Drink Classifications:

-- Sour: Base spirit, citrus, sugar – egg white is occasionally added (Whiskey sour, Amaretto sour)
+- Sour: Base spirit, citrus, sugar – egg white is occasionally added (Examples: Whiskey sour, Amaretto sour)

-- Sparkling sour: Sour with sparkling/soda water (Tom Collins, Long-Island Ice tea)
+- Sparkling sour: Sour with sparkling/soda water (Examples: Tom Collins, Long-Island Ice tea)

-- Fizz: Sparkling sour with egg white (Gin fizz, vodka fizz)
+- Fizz: Sparkling sour with egg white (Examples: Gin fizz, vodka fizz)

-- International/New Orleans Sour: Sour with the addition of a liqueur as the sweetener (Cosmo, Margarita, Sidecar)
+- International/New Orleans Sour: Sour with the addition of a liqueur as the sweetener (Examples: Cosmo, Margarita, Sidecar)

-- Muddled: Drinks that require you to use a muddler (Caprioska, old-fashioned, Mojito)
+- Muddled: Drinks that require you to use a muddler (Examples: Caprioska, Old-fashioned, Mojito)

-- French-Italian: Drinks that rely on vermouth (Martini, Manhattan)
+- French-Italian: Drinks that rely on vermouth (Examples: Martini, Manhattan)

-- Tiki: Tropical cocktails with lots of rum & fruit juice (Mai Tai, Pina colada, Zombie)
+- Tiki: Tropical cocktails with lots of rum & fruit juice (Examples: Mai Tai, Pina colada, Zombie)

-- Milanese: Cocktails that call for Campari (Negroni, Americano)
+- Milanese: Cocktails that call for Campari (Examples: Negroni, Americano)

 Now, let’s get to some specific tools/tactics you can use to commit a bunch of cocktail recipes to memory.